andreoliwa/nitpick/CONTRIBUTING.rst

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

+Check the `projects on GitHub <https://github.com/andreoliwa/flake8-nitpick/projects>`_, you might help coding a planned feature.

 Bug reports or feature requests
 ===============================